MicrosoftDocs/customer-insights/ci-docs/odata-examples.md

 ## Limitations
 - Customer Insights API returns a maximum of 100 objects by default.
 You can parse through more than the 100 returned objects by using standard pagination techniques.
 Alternatively, you can [export your data](export-destinations.md).
 - The following queries aren't supported by Customer Insights:
-  - `$filter` on ingested source entities.
-You can only run $filter queries on system entities that Customer Insights creates.
+  - `$filter` on ingested source tables.
+You can only run $filter queries on system tables that Customer Insights creates.
   - `$expand` from a `$search` query.
 Example: `Customer?$expand=UnifiedActivity$top=10&$skip=0&$search="corey"`
   - `$expand` from `$select` if only a subset of attributes is selected.
 Example: `Customer?$select=CustomerId,FullName&$expand=UnifiedActivity&$filter=CustomerId eq '{CID}'`
   - `$expand` enriched brand or interest affinities for a given customer.
 Example: `Customer?$expand=BrandShareOfVoiceFromMicrosoft&$filter=CustomerId eq '518291faaa12f6d853c417835d40eb10'`
-  - Query prediction model output entities through alternate key.
-Example: `OOBModelOutputEntity?$filter=HotelCustomerID eq '{AK}'`
+  - Query prediction model output tables through alternate key.
+Example: `OOBModelOutputTable?$filter=HotelCustomerID eq '{AK}'`

 The following queries aren't supported by Customer Insights: